anne-urai/lab_wiki/Reading.md

 ---

 Read widely, deeply and regularly.
 Read weird things.
 Keep track of what you read, and make notes; I strongly recommend Zotero with the Zotfile plugin for managing both pdfs and references.
+[Here](https://www.cameronbrick.com/literature-search) is a useful overview by Cameron Brick on how to stay on top of the literature.

  Some of my favorite papers and books: